-As many of you know by now fall is one of my favorite season.
+As many of you know by now fall is one of my favorite seasons.

 The theme selection of sensory play bins is endless.

-Like with science experiments, we read a book about our subject, talk, and discuss the process, observe or touch and learn at the same time.
+Like with science experiments, we read a book about our subject, talk, discuss the process, observe or touch and learn simultaneously.

 Corn Sensory Bin for Fall Farm Fun

 Afterward, we went onto our field and collected leftover corn for our sensory play experience.
-Then, my kids cleaned the corn off and peeled all the little grains that kept them busy a whole afternoon itself.
+Then, my kids cleaned the corn off and peeled all the little grains that kept them busy a whole afternoon.

-The easier solution is definitely going to your next farmer’s market or bird feeding store and buy shelled corn.
+The easier solution is definitely going to your next farmer’s market or bird feeding store and buying shelled corn.

-Which toys your wondering, that’s up to you and depending on what you can find in your house.
+Which toys are you wondering about, that’s up to you and depends on what you can find in your house.
 But sand toys always work for these activities.

 Use a shuffle and small jars, ice cube trays, cups, baby food containers, or even muffin trays to create a great opportunity for your little one to dig, scoop and dump.

-But let’s get back to our farm sensory play activity and see what we will need for it:
+But let’s get back to our farm sensory play activity and see what we will need for our corn kernel sensory bin: